Daniel-Covington/ReelsReelsReels/README.md

 * Replace the placeholders in the code with your API keys.
 * Open the index.html file in your favorite browser.

+## Issues Encountered
+* API usage of vast amounts of tokens when using the search functions resulting the api shutting down
+* Formatting and design issues not corresponding to intent of design

 ## Technologies Used
 * HTML